JellyBitz/xSROMap/README.md

 **Note:** The map accepts **GET** parameters, to share shortcut/link locations between users.
 Both coordinate types are supported and the link will be pointing the current map site.

 > The methods not mentioned here are focused at user features.
-> Explore the code for more information and edit to your necessities.
+Explore the code for more information.

 ---
 ### Generating Game Data (Any server)